By: William C. “Bubba” Head, Marietta Georgia DUI Attorney

 The Marietta Court conducts non-jury trials, negotiates and processes guilty or nolo contendre pleas, and imposes sentencing.
 If your drunk driving arrest occurred outside the Marietta city limits, and you were pulled over by a Cobb County police officer or the Georgia State Patrol, your case will be heard in Cobb County State Court.
 It is located on the Marietta Square about 500 yards from Marietta Municipal Court.

-Different prosecutors and judges covers these courts, and our DUI defense lawyers know which ones are willing to negotiate DUI cases.
+Different prosecutors and judges cover these courts, and our DUI defense lawyers know which ones are willing to negotiate DUI cases.

 Felony DUI cases, for example in cases that involve injuries or death, DUI fourth offense, or DUI accidents with serious bodily injury or death, are heard in Cobb County Superior Court.